LeKro-vr/RoomCalibration_UE/README.md

 ## Manuscript
 For results on accuracy of the calibration procedure see the related paper.
-Please cite the paper if you are using this calibration procedure in your research:
+Please cite the preprint paper if you are using this calibration procedure in your research:

-Tba
+Kroczek, L. O. H., Roßkopf, S., Stärz, F., Ruider, A., Blau, M., Van de Par, S., & Mühlberger, A. (2023).
+A room of one’s own: A high-accuracy calibration procedure to align spatial dimensions between a virtual and a real room. *PsyArXiv*. [https://doi.org/10.31234/osf.io/erb49]

 ## Documentation
 See Wiki for Documentation